Planet: Secondary characteristics

 Several planets or dwarf planets in the Solar System (such as Neptune and Pluto) have orbital periods that are in resonance with each other or with smaller bodies.
 This is common in satellite systems (e.g. the resonance between Io, Europa, and Ganymede around Jupiter, or between Enceladus and Dione around Saturn).
 All except Mercury and Venus have natural satellites, often called "moons".
 Earth has one, Mars has two, and the giant planets have numerous moons in complex planetary-type systems.
 Except for Ceres and Sedna, all the consensus dwarf planets are known to have at least one moon as well.
 Many moons of the giant planets have features similar to those on the terrestrial planets and dwarf planets, and some have been studied as possible abodes of life (especially Europa and Enceladus).

 The four giant planets are orbited by planetary rings of varying size and complexity.
 The rings are composed primarily of dust or particulate matter, but can host tiny 'moonlets' whose gravity shapes and maintains their structure.
-Although the origins of planetary rings is not precisely known, they are believed to be the result of natural satellites that fell below their parent planet's Roche limit and were torn apart by tidal forces.
+Although the origins of planetary rings are not precisely known, they are believed to be the result of natural satellites that fell below their parent planets' Roche limits and were torn apart by tidal forces.
 The dwarf planets Haumea and Quaoar also have rings.

-No secondary characteristics have been observed around extrasolar planets.
-The sub-brown dwarf Cha 110913-773444, which has been described as a rogue planet, is believed to be orbited by a tiny protoplanetary disc and the sub-brown dwarf OTS 44 was shown to be surrounded by a substantial protoplanetary disk of at least 10 Earth masses.
+No secondary characteristics have been observed around exoplanets.
+The sub-brown dwarf Cha 110913−773444, which has been described as a rogue planet, is believed to be orbited by a tiny protoplanetary disc, and the sub-brown dwarf OTS 44 was shown to be surrounded by a substantial protoplanetary disk of at least 10 Earth masses.

+History and etymology

+The idea of planets has evolved over the history of astronomy, from the divine lights of antiquity to the earthly objects of the scientific age.
+The concept has expanded to include worlds not only in the Solar System, but in multitudes of other extrasolar systems.
+The consensus as to what counts as a planet, as opposed to other objects, has changed several times.
+It previously encompassed asteroids, moons, and dwarf planets like Pluto, and there continues to be some disagreement today.